 Huahine Travel Guide

 Welcome to the island where your South Pacific dreams finally come true.
 Little changed by the powers of time, Huahine is easy to fall in love with.
-Known as the ‘Garden of Eden’, Huahine is still one of French Polynesia’s best kept tropical secrets.
+Known as the ‘Garden of Eden’, Huahine is still one of French Polynesia’s best kept secrets.
 Take your time and explore the island’s pristine natural beauty – with its beautiful lagoon, emerald bays and white sand beaches all waiting to be discovered.
 Huahine is also an ‘open air museum’, home to hundreds of ancient Polynesian temples scattered around the island.
 Everything seems to grow in abundance here, from breadfruit to grapefruit and wildly scented flowers.
-Put on a big smile, pack your bags and have a look through this Huahine Travel Guide make the most of your trip to paradise!
+In this Huahine Travel Guide, we’ll learn the ins and outs of exploring Huahine.

 About This Guide

-I spent three months in French Polynesia, as part of a six-month backpacking trip across the South Pacific Islands – with a full week in Huahine, returning to this gem on a second occasion.
+I spent three months in French Polynesia as part of a six-month backpacking trip across the South Pacific Islands – with a full week in Huahine.
+I have since returned to the island several times.
 This Huahine travel guide was written based on my experiences and is meant to help you make the most of this destination.
 The Huahine Travel Guide is geared towards independent travelers, but any visitor will find it useful.

 Heading off to French Polynesia?
 In-depth island guides to all 5 archipelagos await you, including sample itineraries and essential travel tips & tricks.